bengo4/erh/README.md

 ## Wrap

-The `erh.Wrap` function create a new error based on the original error.
+The `erh.Wrap` function creates a new error based on the original error.

 You can add the short filename and the line number of the place where `erh.Wrap` is used to the original error message.